marufke1/Linux-DEVOPS-Commands/README.md

 # Linux-DEVOPS-Commands
 **The most important commands to learn for Devops engineer.**
-- WHO  = VARIFY THE CUREENT USER LOGGED IN WITH DETAIL INFORMATION
+- WHO  = Provide the current user logging info in dtail way.
-- WHOAMI = ONLY THE LOGGING INFO ABOUT CURRENT USER
+- WHOAMI = Provide only the current user logging info ex- ec2-user
-- PWD = CURRENT DIRECTORY
+- PWD = Print the current working directory information ex- /home, /root
-- CD = CHANGE DIRECTPRY CD HOME/
+- CD =  Allows to change the directory cd root/ - cd home/
-- SUDO SU
+- SUDO SU = Super user has all the permissions to take any actions.
-- MAN
+- MAN =
 - LS
 - LS-L
 - TOUCH